gabrielsoltz/metahub/README.md

 # Enriching Findings

-You can use **MetaHub** to enrich your AWS Security Findings with `MetaTags` and `MetaChecks` using the `UserDefinedFields` field.
+You can use **MetaHub** to enrich your AWS Security Findings with `MetaTags` and `MetaChecks` outputs.
+Enriching your findings means updating those findings directly in Security Hub. **MetaHub** uses the field `UserDefinedFields` field for adding all the MetaChecks and MetaTags available for the affected resource.

+By enriching your findings diretcly in AWS Security Hub, you can then take advantage of it features like Insights and Filters by using the extra information that was not available in Security Hub before.

 - Enrich all findings with WorkflowStatus=NEW RecordState=ACTIVE

 ```sh
 ./metahub --list-findings --sh-filters RecordState=ARCHIVED WorkflowStatus=NEW --enrich-findings --meta-tags
 ```

-After you enrich your findings, you can then use this data directly in Security Hub for Insights or Filters.